-Ghosh’s use of historical details is not new, but in this, he combines the history of the land, climatic history (the Little Ice Age is a marker of time) with that of the characters and presents a more wholesome picture.
-There are references to trade routes, to architecture, to politics, commerce, currency in use, etymology, mythology – and you realize that understanding history is like painting a white egg on a white canvas.
+Ghosh’s use of historical details is not new, but in this, he combines the history of the land, and climatic history (the Little Ice Age is a marker of time) with that of the characters and presents a more wholesome picture.
+There are references to trade routes, architecture, to politics, commerce, currency in use, etymology, and mythology – and you realize that understanding history is like painting a white egg on a white canvas.
 It is possible only if you depict the shadows and colours that play around it.

-Yet, it does not always read like a whole.
+Yet, it does not always read as a whole.
 At every stage, it is either chance or a ‘sign’ that moves the plot forward, climate hovering as a compulsory plot device, sometimes forced, not in how it should be narrated but how it is written.
 The climate and the fiction halves of this cli-fi are not always seamlessly combined.

 The nature of people